Gated Memory Policy: In-Context Memorization and Adaptation: Introduction

 To rigorously evaluate long-term memory in manipulation, we introduce \textbf{\benchname}, a suite of simulation and real-world benchmarks that explicitly require both in-trial and cross-trial memory.
 We additionally evaluate \shortname~on RoboMimic, which consists of Markovian tasks with minimal memory requirements.
 Overall, \shortname~consistently achieves strong performance compared to alternatives, demonstrating a \textbf{30.1\%} improvement on non-Markovian tasks while maintaining competitive performance on Markovian benchmarks.

-In summary, our contributions are: \begin{itemize} \item \fullname~(\shortname), an efficient and practical memory-focused policy framework that selectively attends to history on demand, maintaining both robustness and reactivity. \shortname~enables both in-trial and cross-trial memory tasks without sacrificing performance on Markovian tasks. \item \benchname, a benchmark designed to evaluate history usage in visuomotor policies with in-the-wild data and a focus on cross-trial memory tasks that are largely overlooked by existing benchmarks. \item A comprehensive empirical study in simulation and the real world, examining memory-related design choices and their impact on performance, robustness, and computational efficiency. \end{itemize}
+In summary, our contributions are: 1) \fullname~(\shortname), an efficient and practical memory-focused policy framework that selectively attends to history on demand, maintaining both robustness and reactivity. \shortname~enables both in-context memorization (in-trial memory) and in-context adaptation (cross-trial memory) without sacrificing performance on Markovian tasks.
+2) \benchname, a benchmark designed to evaluate history usage in visuomotor policies with in-the-wild data and a focus on cross-trial memory tasks that are largely overlooked by existing benchmarks.
+3) A comprehensive empirical study in simulation and the real world, examining memory-related design choices and their impact on performance, robustness, and computational efficiency.